positlabs/electron-packager/readme.md

   The bundle identifier to use in the application helper's plist.

+`osx-sign` - *Object*

+  Properties used by [`electron-osx-sign`](https://github.com/electron-userland/electron-osx-sign)(Only for when XCode is present on the host platform).

-`sign` - *String*
+  - `identity` - *String*
   The identity used when signing the package via `codesign`.
-(Only for when XCode is present on the host platform.)

-`sign-entitlements` - *String*
+  - `entitlements` - *String*
   The path to the 'parent' entitlements used in signing.
-(Only for when XCode is present on the host platform.)

-`sign-entitlements-inherit` - *String*
+  - `entitlements-inherit` - *String*
   The path to the 'child' entitlements.

-See [electron-osx-sign](https://www.npmjs.com/package/electron-osx-sign#opts) for more details.
-(Only for when XCode is present on the host platform.)
+  - `binaries` - *Array*
+  Paths to additional binaries that will be signed along with built-ins of Electron.
+Default to null.

 ***Windows targets only***